jlconlin/dotfiles/README.md

     git clone --recursive https://github.com/jlconlin/ViMConfig.git ~/.vim

+Cloning my distribution, will not automatically get the plugins.
+However, the Vundle plugin can do that anyway.
+Simply do this:

+    vim +PluginInstall +qall
+as described by the installation procedures for Vundle.

-Once the distribution has been cloned, you need to build the `YouCompleteMe` plugin.
+Once you have installed the plugins, you need to build the `YouCompleteMe` plugin.
 On a Mac simply do:

     cd ~/.vim/bundle/YouCompleteMe
     ./install.sh --clang-completer